 Bringing home a rescue dog

 Bringing home your rescue dog dog will be exciting, but it can also be challenging and stressful.
-Your adopted dog will need time to adjust to being in a new home and, in some cases, learn to trust again if they have been victims of cruelty or neglect.
+Your adopted dog will need time to adjust to being in a new home and, in some cases, learn to trust again if they have been victims of cruelty or neglect or have not been properly socialised with people.

 Helping a rescue dog to settle in